 Traveling with Grandparents in Greece

 Most people think of Athens as a chaotic, bustling city, but the reality is that stunning beaches and a beautiful coastline can be reached from the city center in less than 30 minutes.
 The Athenian Riviera is made up of the coastal areas of Glyfada, Voula, and Vouliagmeni.
-Beaches here are clean and well-maintained.
+The beaches here are clean and well-maintained.
 They offer sun beds and equipment rentals, offering fun for all the family.

-If you’re traveling with kids and want to make sure you have all the amenities, consider Edem beach close to Athens’ Palaio Faliro district.
+If you’re traveling with kids and want to make sure you have all the amenities, consider Edem Beach close to Athens’ Palaio Faliro district.
 If it’s seclusion and deserted coves you’re after, head to KAPE beach.

 Keep your little ones entertained during your Athens travel itinerary by taking them to see an open-air movie during the summer months, or ice skating on an outdoor rink by the Parthenon in the winter.
 Kids will also love the Athens Pinball Museum – an interactive museum near the Acropolis Museum where children can “play” with all of the exhibits – there are hundreds of weird and wonderful pinball machines from around the world here!